 This section provides instructions to mount the AP.
 Personnel mounting the AP must have knowledge of the wireless AP, bridging techniques, and grounding methods.

 Choosing a Mounting Kit

-You can mount the AP in one of the following configurations:
+You can mount the AP in one of the following configurations that best fits installation application:

-- On a vertical wall or pole for C9124AXD-x
+- Vertically mounted to a wall or pole.

-- On a horizontal eave or pole for C9124AXI-x
+- Horizontally mounted to an eave, ceiling, or pole.

-- On a cable strand
+- · On a cable strand